 Pope John Paul II Girls Cross-Country Team Historic Season

 In 2018 we organized the first-ever girl's cross-country team at Pope John Paul II High School (JPII for short) in Lacey, Washington, in school history.
-In their first year of competition, the JPII girls qualified for the Washington State High School Cross-Country Championships.
+The JPII girls qualified for the Washington State High School Cross-Country Championships in their first year of competition.
 The lady eagles also won the Washington State High School State Academic team Championship in their cross-country classification in their first year of competition.
 The girl's team had a tremendous first-ever season.

 By season number two, in 2019, the Eagle girl’s were Washington State Cross Country Champions upsetting the three-time defending state cross country champions.
-The girl's state championship was the first state athletic championship of any kind at JPII in school history.
+The girl's state championship was the first state athletic championship at JPII in school history.
 The school is ten years old.